PaulZC/F9P_RAWX_Logger/HARDWARE.md

 This project only logs RAWX messages which can be post-processed (PPK) using [rtklibexplorer's](https://rtklibexplorer.wordpress.com/) version of
 [RTKLIB](http://rtkexplorer.com/downloads/rtklib-code/); it does not make use of the F9P's RTK features.

 Like the Adalogger, there are many ways to hook up the F9P board.
-Again, the simplest is to use header pins, breadboard and jumper wires.
+Again, the simplest is to use header pins and jumper wires.

 ## Connections